cdl-geneseo/geneseo-dictionary/T/TERF.md

 # TERF

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : TERF

 Created by  David Sweeney, last modified on May 05, 2023

 (acronym) 1.
 Stands for trans-exclusionary radical feminism (Sweeney, S-Z, 2023)Example: &quot;I really liked Harry Potter until I found at the J.K Rowling was a TERF.&quot;